-Each director who is not an executive officer of the Company ("Non-Employee Director") receives an annual retainer of \$45,000, with the chair of each standing committee receiving an additional \$10,000.
+Each Non-Employee Director receives an annual retainer of \$45,000, with the chair of each standing committee receiving an additional \$10,000.
 Non-Employee Directors do not receive a per meeting fee for ordinary-course Board meetings; however, they receive a meeting fee of \$1,000 per non-ordinary course Board meeting (reduced to \$750 for telephonic meetings), calculated separately for the Board of Directors and each committee.
 Generally, each Non-Employee Director receives an annual award of restricted stock with a value of \$20,000.
 Directors joining the Board of Directors mid-year will receive a pro-rated equity award vesting on the date of the following annual general meeting of shareholders.